Knee Replacement FAQ

 What about some drainage from my incision?

 A layer of stitches are placed just below the skin.
 This is in place of metal staples or outer sutures on your skin.
 Although this special plastic surgery suture makes your incision look better, it will dissolve and sometimes this causes fluid collections under and above the skin.
 During the dissolving process, there will be some redness and swelling.
-In some cases, it may form a small amount of milky-white fluid, which looks like pus.
-It is only the bi-product of the dissolving suture.
-If this occurs, wash out the area with antibacterial soap and water and cover with a large band-aide for 24 to 48 hrs.
 Do not apply any gels or lotions to the area.
-After 48 hrs, this area normally dries up by itself.
-However, if this worsens, contact our office.
+If you have ANY drainage from your incision, please contact our office and we will make every attempt to get you in for an incisional check as soon as possible.